Introduction

 Empirical Example

-We can demonstrate the use of this function using the S&P 500 data provided by Sanso, Arago, and Carrion-i-Silvestre, 2004.
+Today, we'll use the S&P 500 data provided by Sanso, Arago, and Carrion-i-Silvestre, 2004 to demonstrate how to use the icss

 // Load S&P data